torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

     just read, seek to that entry in the file, and read the data you want.

-For example, to find the "unique set size" (USS), which is the amount of memory that a process is using that is not shared with any other process, you can go through every map in the process, find the PFNs, look those up in kpagecount, and tally up the number of pages that are only referenced once.
+For example, to find the "unique set size" (USS), which is the amount of memory that a process is using that is yest shared with any other process, you can go through every map in the process, find the PFNs, look those up in kpagecount, and tally up the number of pages that are only referenced once.

-Other notes
+Other yestes
 ===========

-Reading from any of the files will return -EINVAL if you are not starting the read on an 8-byte boundary (e.g., if you sought an odd number of bytes into the file), or if the size of the read is not a multiple of 8 bytes.
+Reading from any of the files will return -EINVAL if you are yest starting the read on an 8-byte boundary (e.g., if you sought an odd number of bytes into the file), or if the size of the read is yest a multiple of 8 bytes.

 Before Linux 3.11 pagemap bits 55-60 were used for "page-shift" (which is always 12 at most architectures).
 Since Linux 3.11 their meaning changes